HANON-games/Shiden/README_en.md

 ## System Requirements

 - UE5.3 ～ 5.5
-- Windows, Android
+- Windows, Mac, Android

-It is highly likely to work on Mac and iOS as well, but editing of the uplugin file is required.
+It is highly likely to work on iOS as well, but editing of the uplugin file is required.

 ## Installation